Sauberr/regional-data-visualizer/README.md

 **Issue:** Chart doesn't open in browser
 - **Solution:** Check if a firewall is blocking the local server, or manually open the HTML file that Plotly generates

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact
-To contact the author of the project, write to email dmitriybirilko@gmail.com